sraashis/easytorch/README.md

 ````

-### For advanced usage extent the following as well.
+### For advanced usages, extent the following as well.
 ```python
 def training_iteration(self, batch):
     '''